Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Business license: Some cities require businesses to obtain licensing before starting.

 • Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed.
-A full list of professions is maintained by the Wisconsin Department of Safety and Professional Services.
+The Wisconsin Department of Safety and Professional Services maintains a full list of professions.

-• Seller’s permit – In order to sell products and certain services, sales tax registration with the Wisconsin Department of Revenue will be necessary.
+• Seller’s permit: To sell products and certain services, register for a Wisconsin Seller’s Permit with the Wisconsin Department of Revenue.

 File Wisconsin LLC Annual Reports

-LLCs are required to file an annual report with the Wisconsin Secretary of State.
+LLCs are required to file a Wisconsin LLC Annual Report with the Wisconsin Secretary of State.
 The annual report updates ownership information and other details.

 File the Beneficial Owner Information Report